Avoderm Natural canned dog food receives the Advisor’s second-highest tier rating of 4 stars.

-Even when you consider the protein-boosting effect of the peas, this looks like the profile of a canned product containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the peas and flaxseed, this looks like the profile of a wet product containing a moderate amount of meat.

-AvoDerm Natural Dog Food is a meat-based canned product using a moderate amount of various meats as its main source of animal protein, thus earning the brand 4 stars.
+AvoDerm Natural is a meat-based canned dog food using a moderate to significant amount of named species as its main sources of animal protein, thus earning the brand 4 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.